 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another.
 In a simple terms it covers both financial assets and financial liabilities such as trade debtors and trade creditors, to the more complex of derivatives e.g. swaps, and embedded derivatives e.g. debt instruments with embedded swaps.

 General Fund

-The main revenue fund of the Council which contains the revenue income and expenditure of all services provided by the District Council.
+The main revenue fund of the Council that contains the net cost of all services provided by the District Council financed by local taxpayers and government grants.

 Gross Book Value (GBV)